Dadagiri Unlimited: Selection

 The contestants from 24 districts of West Bengal with Probasi Bangali (Expatriate District-for participants of West Bengal living outside the state) compete in this round.
 In season 7, the name 'Probasi' was replaced by 'Team India'.
 However, from season 8 onwards, the team was renamed as 'Prabasi'.
 In this round, 20 districts of West Bengal along with Probasi Bangali could play.
 They had to answer 6 questions by pressing buttons against the options.
 Normally the questions were a 'yes-no' type question, with two options- right and wrong.
 From each question, one player from a district could be selected for the following rounds.
 This new system was introduced in season 5.

 In the previous seasons, all the participants had to answer one question with four options, from which the six fastest participants to answer, were selected.

 In all, 6 participants could be selected from this round.
 The remaining 14 contestants could play by helping the 6 selected players in Power Play Round and Cover Drive Round, from the Runners' Bench.

 As all the districts did not get equal chances to play the game and increase their score in the leaderboard, to give equal chances to all the districts to play the game, this round was dissolved from season 7 and now the districts are randomly picked to play the game giving chances to everyone by the makers in each episode.

+In season 11, this round was revived and the rules are modified.
+Contestants will go for starter points and fight for three podiums, gold, silver and bronze.
+Three two-option based questions will be asked.
+The correct answerers will get points and podiums as per below.
+Other 3 contestants will get general podiums with no extra points.